agarthetiger/mkdocs/docs/index.md

 # Build the right thing, and build the thing right.

-This site contains just a sample of my notes and experience I've gathered over my professional career as a software developer and DevOps engineer.
+This site contains a tiny sample of my notes and experience I've gathered over my professional career as a software developer and DevOps engineer.
 Find me on [LinkedIn](https://www.linkedin.com/in/buildthethingright/).
+It's purpose for creation was for me to learn about mkdocs and TravisCI over a weekend.
+Summary mkdocs: great, travisci: not-so-much.

 <div class="LI-profile-badge"  data-version="v1" data-size="large" data-locale="en_US" data-type="horizontal" data-theme="light" data-vanity="buildthethingright"><a class="LI-simple-link" href='https://uk.linkedin.com/in/buildthethingright?trk=profile-badge'>Andrew Garner</a></div>